2 undefeated high school football teams face tough tests this week

 Faith Lutheran’s football team is one of two remaining undefeated high school football programs in the city.

-The Crusaders (6-0, 3-0 5A Division III Southern League) are coming off a bye week and sit atop a competitive league.
+The Crusaders (6-0, 3-0 5A Division II Southern League) are coming off a bye week and sit atop a competitive league.

 “Every game, we’ve felt like we’ve had a lot of work to do to get better,” Sanford said.
 “We’re at the point now where we are playing the best team of our season so far in Legacy.
 That’s a big challenge for us.”